xiehurricane/structor/README.md

 ### Description
 Structor is former React UI Builder.
 If you are not familiar with React UI Builder you can watch the video here: [https://www.youtube.com/watch?v=5nqOFSjXKPI](https://www.youtube.com/watch?v=5nqOFSjXKPI).

-But, it is better to read the following description and Wiki docs here because the builder has absolutely redesigned look and feel and has a lot of new features.
+But, it is better to read the following text because the builder has absolutely redesigned look and feel and has a lot of new features.

 First of all, I need to mention that Structor is a visual development environment for node.js Web applications with React UI.